slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Automation means not having to do anything twice.
 Automation with the Internet means not having to do anything that anyone else has already done.
 All that remains are creativity and judgement."
 -- Naval Ravikant*

 > *"Humans are an API to ChatGPT.
 ChatGPT is an API to Python.
 Python is an API to C. C is an API to assembly.
 Assembly is an API to binary.
 Binary is an API to physics.
 Physics is an API to the machine that runs the universe.
-It's computation all the way down."
+It’s computation all the way down."
 -- lex Fridman*

 > *"With large language models we have externalized and formalized our unconscious—even our collective unconscious."